GSA/datagov-website/www.data.gov/apps-2.md

 Application:
 There is a simple tool to help understand the effects of changing sea levels over time, and a more detailed tool to help understand the effects of changing sea levels over time

-Close
+## Sea Level Rise Tool For Sandy Recovery

-* Sea Level Rise Tool For Sandy Recovery: Addresses flood risk based on current conditions and has immediate, short-term benefits to communities, but does not adequately account for increasing flood risk resulting from sea level rise.
+Sea Level Rise Tool For Sandy Recovery: Addresses flood risk based on current conditions and has immediate, short-term benefits to communities, but does not adequately account for increasing flood risk resulting from sea level rise.

-×

-#### Sea Level Rise Tool For Sandy Recovery

 Sponsors:
 NOAA, FEMA, USACE, USGCRP